 Are you unhappy with your natural smile?
 If so, you are not alone.
 Studies show that more than 30% of Americans are unhappy with the appearance of their smile.
 Crooked, stained, and chipped teeth are among the common causes of low self-esteem among people of all ages.
-Fortunately, you can brighten your smile with safe, affordable options simply by getting dental veneers near you.
+Fortunately, you can brighten your smile with safe, affordable options simply by getting dental veneers at a trusted Park Ridge cosmetic dental practice.
 That also begs the question, can you still get cavities after getting dental veneers?
 We will address that in the article as we touch on other areas revolving around dental veneers.

 What Are Dental Veneers?

 Dental veneers are thin outer shells dentists use to restore cracked, stained, and chipped teeth.
-They are also used for reducing teeth gaps, which may look unattractive therefore improving the appearance of your smile.
-Although there are numerous benefits to using dental veneers, people usually get them for their cosmetic appeal.
-When fitted properly by an experienced dentist in Park Ridge, dental veneers closely resemble natural teeth and are almost indistinguishable.
+They are also used to reduce teeth gaps, which may look unattractive and can affect the appearance of your smile.
+Although there are numerous benefits to using dental veneers, people usually choose them for their cosmetic appeal.
+When fitted properly by an experienced dentist at a Park Ridge cosmetic dental practice, dental veneers closely resemble natural teeth and are almost indistinguishable from your original smile.

 Can You Get a Cavity With Dental Veneers

-When you take starch and foods or beverages filled with sugar, bacteria can form on the back and front of the teeth.
-If you don’t brush your teeth shortly after, these particles will find space on the non-covered parts of the tooth and cause cavities.
+When you consume starchy foods or beverages filled with sugar, bacteria can form on both the front and back of your teeth.
+If you don’t brush your teeth soon after eating, these particles can build up on the uncovered parts of your tooth and lead to cavities.
+Regular dental check-ups are also essential to ensure both the veneer and the underlying tooth remain healthy.

-Many cases of teeth cavities among patients with veneers are caused by the following:
+Many cases of tooth decay among patients with veneers are caused by the following:

 Poor Dental Hygiene